-That time when Electric Circus was Toronto's best party
+The history of Electric Circus when it was Toronto's best party

 Except maybe PJ Phil on YTV's The Zone or Speakers Corner, Toronto has no greater icon of pure 1990s television culture than Electric Circus, the high energy dance show that aired on Citytv and MuchMusic between 1988 and 2003.